fpereiro/gotoB/readme.md

 ['button', {onclick: B.ev ('submit', 'data', null, NaN, Infinity, undefined, /a regular expression/)}]
 ```

-If you want to say more than one event within the same user interaction, you can do it by wrapping the event arguments into an array, and then wrapping them into another array:
+If you want to call more than one event within the same user interaction, you can do it by wrapping the event arguments into an array, and then wrapping them into another array:

 ```javascript
 ['button', {onclick: B.ev (['submit', 'data'], ['clear', 'data'])}]